galacticcouncil/hydration-docs/docs/01_quick_start/03_staking.md

 Some earned voting rewards may be locked until the relevant conviction period ends.
 The app may show these as locked rewards so you can see what has been earned but is not claimable yet.

-Passive yield is not shown as a claimable reward because it is already included in your position value.
+Passive yield is not shown in the rewards panel as a separate claimable reward.
+It remains reflected in your position value, and the app claims or batches it when required by actions such as voting or unstaking.

 ## Borrowing HOLLAR Against GIGAHDX